mlavi/stageworkshop/documentation/autodc/README.md

 1. Modify the hard-coded variables at the top if needed.
 2. ````export DC_IP='10.21.example.40' && scp poc*sh root@${DC_IP}: && ssh root@${DC_IP} "chmod u+x poc*sh; ./poc_samba_users.sh"````

 ## AutoDC2 ##

+### Console Text Menu ###

+From PE or PC, browse to your AutoDC VM, then access the VM console.
+You will see a text status display of the IP, admin name, domain.
+Type Control+X to bring up small menu which gives options: add user, add group, reboot, etc.

+You can hit ^X or ^C a second time to drop out of the menu and land at shell as user root.

+### CLI: samba-tool ###

+        samba-tool group list

+### History ###

 @JohnWalker: The new one I have built has an image size of 85MB and is based on Alpine linux.
 I just need to finish the TUI interface for changing the config.